Unlock Nature’s Best - Discover Our Range of

 If you’ve been dealing with unexplained weight gain, then perhaps you need to pay more attention to your metabolism because it could be slow.
 Since metabolism helps your body to convert the food you eat into energy, your body will not be able to burn enough calories if it’s not working efficiently.
 Therefore, you end up storing all the excess energy you get from food as fat instead of burning it, causing you to increase your weight.

 Also, if you have hormonal imbalances, your body could become resistant to leptin, affecting the ability of your brain to register when you’ve eaten your fill.
 As a result, you could overeat without meaning to and add more weight.
+This leads to another critical question: can obesity cause shortness of breath?
+Indeed, as body weight increases, the lungs must work harder to supply oxygen, which can result in breathlessness.
+This respiratory strain may further complicate the ability to engage in regular physical activity, perpetuating the cycle of weight gain and health decline.

 9. Cold Intolerance